Quick summary

 Community association without a committee

 We have outlined above how to proceed in the case where the court has not appointed a committee.
 What about the right to sign deeds in such a case?
 In such a case, the temporary guardian has this.
 However, it is not that simple, again the court must intervene.
-We recommend that such a situation be dealt with promptly by an attorney.
+We recommend that such a situation be promptly addressed with a lawyer.

-The most frequently established non-compulsory body is the supervisory authority.
-This may be collective, in which case it will be a control commission.
+The most frequently established non-compulsory body is the control body.
+This can be collective, in which case it will be a control committee.
 This should be a minimum of three members.
 The supervisory body may also be single-member.
 It would then be, for example, an auditor.

 The scope and activities of all optional bodies must be specified in the statutes.